TrevorWachira690/wca-ai-quiz-generator-obsidian-circle/README.md

 ## 4. AI Instruction Design (R-T-C-C-O Framework)

 Role:
-You are an expert quiz generator that creates high-quality multiple choice questions.
+You are an expert quiz generator that creates high-quality multiple choices questions.

 Task:
 Generate 5 multiple choice questions based on the given topic.